kiranfegade19/microservices/README.md

     These commands will start the configurations, users and cards containers.

+# Running all the images with single command using docker compose
+    After docker images are created by running jib:dockerBuild command in root directory of each serveice.
+    Go to /docker-compose/default directory and execute below command docker compose up -d

+        this command will start all the containers in the specific order as definced in docker-compose.yml file.
+        In our case sequece defined is:
+            rabitmq -> configserver -> users and cards services.

 # Accessing Swagger endpoints
     On your local system open browser and hit below URL's to access Swagger pages.

     users-ms swagger : http://localhost:8030/swagger-ui/index.html
     cards-ms swagger : http://localhost:8040/swagger-ui/index.html

 # Test Live configuration reload
     1) Consume /test API on both the services users and cards and check the values.